FlooferLand/fast_config/README.md

 ## What is this crate?
 `fast_config` was made to be a faster to set up, more light-weight, statically typed alternative to [config](https://crates.io/crates/config).
-It also manages to have it's own benefits compared to some other config-reading crates, as there is full support for writing/saving config files and it also provides you with *some* options regarding styling your config files
+It also manages to have its own benefits compared to some other config-reading crates as there is full support for writing/saving config files, and it also provides you with *some* options regarding styling your config files

 ---